ashleyf1996/OOP_Web_Application_Assignment3/README.md

 - My code is organised into classes.
 I created instances of the classes using objects.
 I used the Database to store relevent information (incl; event info, user info)

+- The use of objects allowed me create multiple events and users.
+Objects are prevailent through out the whole of my website.

+- As mentioned before I used python.
+- Some things i used python for :

+ - To create classes which INHERIT from the model class.
+Each model in python class the subclassess django.db.models.Model.
+The model class is source of information about the data contaioned in my website.
+I had 3 models, Event,Cities and Type.
+Django has a built in User model.
+Each model contaions the fields an behaviours about my data.
+It then maps to the databse to allow me to add data to the fiels.

+ - I used python in forms, to irerate through the fields of my model.
+I did this using loops.

+ - I used python to authenticate users and do general error checking.

+ - I used it to navigate through pages and redirect the user to different pages

+ And much more!

+ FEATURES IM PROUD OF

+ 1.